 - Finally, the dataset including the full names appears alphabetically based on the last name.

-2. Apply Text to Columns Option for Sorting by Last Name in Excel
+2. Applying Text to Columns Option for Sorting by Last Name in Excel

 In this section, we will sort the last names using the Text to Columns method.
 Follow the steps below to perform the task.